I Re-designed a digital product dashboard UI To Help users find and feel confident in configuring app settings. I did this for Chatlio in 2019

 1. Perform heuristic analysis of the existing interface

-2. Process user feedback/reviews from recent testing
+2. Process user feedback/reviews from recent testing (Completed before I joined the project)

 3. Present findings from the analysis